List of My Name Is Earl characters: Darnell Turner

 Darnell Turner (played by Eddie Steeples), Joy's husband, is still one of Earl's best friends despite apparently impregnating Earl's then-wife Joy.
 He now acts as "New Daddy" to Joy's two sons.
-He works in the local dive, "The Crab Shack".
+He works in the local dive The Crab Shack.
 Whenever Earl greets Darnell, he calls him "Crab Man" (or "Crabman"), and he has a generally friendly disposition.
-In the episode "Y2K", it is revealed that he used to go by the name Harry Monroe, until he was placed in a witness protection program where he was to assume his new identity of Darnell Turner and was told to avoid liking cheese (which he still likes).
+In the episode "Y2K", it is revealed that he used to go by the name Harry Monroe, until he was placed in a witness protection program, where he was to assume his new identity of Darnell Turner and was told to avoid liking cheese (which he still likes).
 He has a pet tortoise whom he calls Mr. Turtle.

 Part of the season 4 episodes go into Darnell's history where he was raised and trained by his father Thomas Monroe (played by Danny Glover) in a secret government agency, and had developed the skills to be a top secret agent.
 However, when he refused to kill a nine-year-old leader of a socialist nation, and after testifying in court against his former employers, the government had to place him in witness protection from the agency.
 His cover is blown when he was shown on national television restraining Joy at a game show audition, so he, Joy, and their kids had to go under protection and assume other identities and live elsewhere.
 He agrees to join his father on one more mission, taking along Earl and sedating him multiple times, to free himself from having to need protection.

-In the episode "Our 'Cops' Is On" it is shown that he used to live with his supposed grandmother and grew and sold marijuana in his bedroom.
+The episode "Our 'Cops' Is On" shows that he used to live with his supposed grandmother and grew and sold marijuana in his bedroom.
 In "Buried Treasure", he narrates that he graduated from college at age 14, was a virtuoso cellist, and could identify 254 varieties of cheese.
 Darnell speaks multiple languages: In "The Frank Factor" he tells Catalina that he speaks French, Russian and Arabic.
 He is also seen reading a newspaper printed in another language.
-In "My Name Is Alias", Joy remarks that he knows 7 different languages, and 3 combat sports that ends in "do."
+In "My Name Is Alias", Joy remarks that he knows seven languages, and three combat sports that ends in "do."
 Occasionally, Darnell's afro is shown to hide cell phones which self-destruct after use.
 It is mentioned in season 4 he might have had a brother, and that his sister Pam died.

 It is revealed in the very last episode of the show that Earl Jr., generally believed to be his son, is not.